African Union Mission to Somalia: Gathering support

 Following the defeat of the Islamic Courts Union in December 2006 – January 2007 the international community began to gather both fiscal commitments as well as military forces for the mission.
-Nations of the African Union (AU) outside the IGAD community were drawn on to provide support.
+Nations of the African Union (AU) outside the Intergovernmental Authority on Development community were drawn on to provide support.

 On 17 January 2007, the US ambassador to Kenya, Michael Ranneberger, said the US pledged $40 million to support the deployment of a peacekeeping force for Somalia.
 By 20 January, the European Union followed with a pledge of 15 million euros.
 On 19 January 2007 the mission was formally defined and approved by the African Union at the 69th meeting of the Peace and Security Council.
 On 22 January 2007 Malawi agreed to send a half-battalion to a battalion (ranging widely anywhere between approximately 400 to 1,200 troops) for a peacekeeping mission to Somalia.
 On 24 January 2007 Nigeria pledged a battalion (a force between 770 and 1,100 troops) to join the Somali peacekeeping mission.

 On 1 February 2007 Burundi committed to the peacekeeping mission, pledging up to 1,000 troops.
 By 27 March, it was confirmed that 1700 Burundian peacekeepers would be sent to Somalia.

-On 2 February 2007, the United Nations Security Council welcomed the advent of the African Union and IGAD-led peacekeeping mission.
+On 2 February 2007, the United Nations Security Council welcomed the advent of the African Union and Intergovernmental Authority on Development-led peacekeeping mission.
 On 5 February 2007 Tanzania offered to train Somali government troops, but not to deploy peacekeepers.
 On 9 February 2007 a gathering of 800 Somali demonstrators in north Mogadishu, where Islamist support was strongest, burned U.S., Ethiopian, and Ugandan flags in protest of the proposed peacekeeping mission.
 A masked representative of the resistance group, the Popular Resistance Movement in the Land of the Two Migrations, said Ethiopian troops would be attacked in their hotels; the same group had made a video warning peacekeepers to avoid coming to Somalia.
 By this date, Uganda, Nigeria, Ghana, Malawi and Burundi had committed to the peacekeeping mission, but the total force was about half of the proposed 8,000-strong force.
 Uganda had pledged 1,400 troops and some armored vehicles for a mission lasting up to 9 months, and the AU had pledged $11.6 million.
 On 16 February 2007 Uganda announced it would deploy 1,500 well-seasoned troops as early as Saturday, 17 February 2007 under the command of Major General Levi Karuhanga.
 Reportedly the troops had been training for two years in preparation for the mission.
-The first contingent of Ugandan troops to actually arrive, on 6 March 2007, was interrupted by "..unknown attackers [who] lobbed between six and eight mortar rounds at the military side of Mogadishu International Airport where a ceremony was [welcoming] the initial Ugandan AMISOM contingent of 400 soldiers who had arrived several hours earlier."